cogentcore/core/xyz/README.md

 [![Go Reference](https://pkg.go.dev/badge/cogentcore.org/core/xyz/xyz.svg)](https://pkg.go.dev/cogentcore.org/core/xyz)

 `xyz` is a 3D graphics framework written in Go.
-It was originally developed as `gi3d`, included in the [GoGi](https;//cogentcore.org/core/GoGi) GUI framework, but is now a separate standalone package that renders to an offscreen Vulkan framebuffer, which can easily be converted into a Go `image.RGBA`.
-The `xyzv` package in GoGi provides an integration of xyz in GoGi, for dynamic and efficient 3D rendering within 2D GUI windows.
+It was originally developed as `gi3d`, included in the [Cogent Core](https;//cogentcore.org/core/Cogent Core) GUI framework, but is now a separate standalone package that renders to an offscreen Vulkan framebuffer, which can easily be converted into a Go `image.RGBA`.
+The `xyzv` package in Cogent Core provides an integration of xyz in Cogent Core, for dynamic and efficient 3D rendering within 2D GUI windows.

 `xyz` is built on the [vgpu](https://github.com/goki/vgpu) Vulkan GPU framework, and uses the [goki](https://github.com/goki/ki) tree structure for the scenegraph.
 It currently supports standard Phong-based rendering with different types of lights and materials.
 It is designed for scientific and other non-game 3D applications, and lacks almost all of the advanced features one would expect in a modern 3D graphics framework.
 Thus, its primary advantage is its simplicity and support for directly programming 3D visualizations in Go, its broad cross-platform support across all major desktop and mobile platforms, and the use of Vulkan which is highly efficient.
 See [eve](https://github.com/emer/eve) for a virtual environment framework built on top of xyz, which provides a physics engine for simulating 3D worlds (for use in training neural network models).